ICB-DCM/cOmicsArt/docs/showcases/showcase-a.md

 ## Set analysis - Heatmap & Enrichment Analysis:

 To obtain a nice visual representation, we switch to the heatmap panel and select for the row-selection Select based on Annotation - which means that we can select data based on their row annotation hence for example precisely their ID.
-We select the 10 genes which we just identified to be signficiantly upregulated.
-The resulting heatmap, after row-wise scaling, shows a distinct separation of the treatments, whereby the sample NSD_5 clusters closes to HSD_1, which itself clusters away from the other HSD samples (Fig. D6).
+We select the 10 genes which we just identified to be significantly upregulated.
+The resulting heatmap, after row-wise scaling, shows a distinct separation of the treatments, whereby the sample NSD_5 clusters close to HSD_1, which itself clusters away from the other HSD samples (Fig. D6).

 ![Figure D6 Heatmap of significant upregulated genes.
 The genes and the samples are ordered in correspondance to the applied hierarichal clustering.](/cOmicsArt/assets/images/FigureD6.png)